lamhq/tech-notes/devops/gcp/1-core-infr/6-applications.md

 - App Engine standard environment is for people who want the service to take maximum control of their web and mobile applications deployment and scaling.
 - Google Kubernetes Engine, however, gives the application owner the full flexibility of Kubernetes
 - App Engine's flexible environment is somewhere between the two.

+## Google Cloud API management tools

+Google Cloud provides three API management tools: Cloud Endpoints, API Gateway, and Apigee Edge.

+### Cloud Endpoints

+- Distributed API management system
+- Provides an API console, hosting, logging, monitoring, and other features
+- Use with any APIs that support the OpenAPI specification
+- Supports applications running in App Engine, Google Kubernetes Engine, Compute Engine
+- Clients include Android, iOS, and Javascript

+### API Gateway

+- Backend implementations can vary for a single service provider
+- Provide secure access to your backend services through a well-defined REST API
+- Clients consume your REST APIs to implement standalone apps

+### Apigee Edge

+- Specific focus on business problems, like rate limiting, quotas, and analytics
+- Many Apigee Edge users provide a software service to other companies.
+- Backend services for Apigee Edge don't have to be in Google Cloud

+## Cloud Run

+- A managed compute platform that lets you run stateless Containers
+- Serverless, removing all infrastructure management tasks
+- Built on Knative, an open API and runtime environment built on Kubernetes
+- Can automatically scale up and down from zero almost instantaneously
+- Charging only for the resources used

+Development workflow:
+- Write code
+- Build and package
+- Deploy to Cloud Run (can only deploy images that are stored in Artifact Registry)

+Once you've deployed your container image, you'll get a unique HTTPS URL back.
+By default, your application is exposed on a unique sub domain of the `globalrun.appdomain`.
+You can also use your own custom domain.

+You can use Cloud Run to run any binary as long as it's compiled for Linux 64 bit.

+You can use a container-based workflow as well as a source-based workflow.
+If you use the source-based approach, you'll deploy your source code instead of a container image.

+Pricing:

+- You only pay for the system resources you use while a container is handling web requests and when it's starting or shutting down.
+- You don't pay for anything if your container doesn't handle requests.
+- There was a small fee for every one million requests you serve.
+- The price of container time increases with CPU and memory

+## Quiz

+1. App Engine is best suited to the development and hosting of which type of application?
+    > web application

+2. Which statements are true about App Engine?
+    > The daily billing for an App Engine application can drop to zero.
+    > App Engine manages the hardware and networking infrastructure required to run your code.

+3. What are the advantages of using App Engine’s flexible environment instead of its standard environment?
+    > Your application can write to the local disk.
+    > You can use SSH to connect to the virtual machines on which your application runs.
+    > You can install third-party binaries.

+4. Which Google Cloud service should you choose to perform business analytics and billing on a customer-facing API?
+    > Apigee Edge

+5. Select the managed compute platform that lets you run stateless containers through web requests or Pub/Sub events.
+    > Cloud Run

+6. Cloud Run can only pull images from:
+    > Artifact Registry